Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9nKV9V8W8ns.md

 ### Transcript

-> when would the toilet and the hub be usable and generate biomass that's such a good question you know what we're still we're still fighting hard for that toilet dlc you know one dollar toilet dlc um we'll make it happen
+> when would the toilet and the hub be usable and generate biomass that's such a good question you know what we're still we're still fighting hard for that toilet dlc you know one dollar toilet dlc, we'll make it happen
 >
 > [Music]